 Because this is the “low-hanging fruit” of your B2B sales process, so to speak.

-Do this first, and then you can worry about the rest of your B2B sales strategy
+Do this first, and then you can worry about the rest of your B2B sales strategy.

 And then once you get to the stage where it’s time to turn cold prospects into warm sales/ qualified leads, nothing is more effective than LinkedIn outreach at the moment compared to cold calling or cold emailing, in our opinion.

-In it, we share our Linkedin lead generation strategy that guarantees 1 qualified sales lead per day, as well as some of our stats, and results.
+In it, we share our LinkedIn lead generation strategy, which guarantees 1 qualified sales lead per day, as well as some of our stats and results.

-Now that we have discussed our approach, we can discuss a basic B2B sales process that will encompass various stages of the sales cycle, from lead generation to nurturing customer relationships
+Now that we have discussed our approach, we can discuss a basic B2B sales process that will encompass various stages of the sales cycle, from lead generation to nurturing customer relationships.

 What is a B2B sales process exactly and why is it important?